Do you feel embarrassed by your smile due to crooked teeth?

 Crooked teeth are a common dental concern that affects many patients to some degree.
 While some patients have a single crooked tooth that makes them feel too embarrassed to smile, others have orthodontic concerns that affect the function and health of their bite.

 It is never too late to straighten your teeth.
-Receiving orthodontic care at any age can help improve your oral health and boost your self-confidence.
+Receiving orthodontic care at any age can help improve oral health and boost self-confidence.

 Claremont Dental Institute offers cosmetic solutions for straightening crooked teeth.
-Our patients undergo thorough oral health examination and bite analysis to determine the impact their crooked teeth have on their bite.
-Our dentists provide treatment plans based on the underlying cause and functional issues related to a patient’s crooked teeth in order to provide long-term results.
+Our patients undergo thorough oral health examination and bite analysis to determine their crooked teeth’ impact on their bite.
+Our dentists provide treatment plans based on the underlying cause and functional issues related to a patient’s crooked teeth to provide long-term results.

 Crooked Teeth and Your Oral Health

 Patients who live with crooked teeth often face higher rates of secondary dental concerns.
-Crooked teeth can be difficult to thoroughly clean, allowing debris and bacteria to build.
+Crooked teeth can be difficult to clean thoroughly, allowing debris and bacteria to build.
 For this reason, tooth decay and gum disease rates tend to be higher in patients with crooked teeth.

 Crooked teeth can also affect the alignment and function of the jaw joint.
 Crooked teeth can cause damage to the temporomandibular joint creating painful symptoms often referred to as TMJ.
-TMJ is a chronic pain disorder as a result of a malfunction or damage to the jaw joint.
-Straightening crooked teeth may aid in alleviating these symptoms, allowing patients to live a comfortably.
+TMJ is a chronic pain disorder resulting from a malfunction or damage to the jaw joint.
+Straightening crooked teeth may aid in alleviating these symptoms, allowing patients to live comfortably.

 Invisalign: The Clear Way to Straighter Teeth

-Invisalign can improve the look of your smile, and your oral health.
-Invisalign is a suitable treatment option for teen and adult patients with mild to moderate misalignment.
-Invisalign helps patients straighten their teeth with the embarrassment or discomfort of traditional braces.
+Invisalign can improve the look of your smile and your oral health.
+It’s a suitable treatment option for teen and adult patients with mild to moderate misalignment.
+Invisalign helps patients straighten their teeth without the embarrassment or discomfort of traditional braces.